LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

   * This is when students but multiple concepts together to solve a larger problem
   * Students often struggle getting started and putting all the concepts together
   * Student work can be seen in repl.it classroom

+## Repl.it Classroom Student Overview
+Repl.it classroom provides an overview off work submitted by the student.
+NOTE: This list contains a combination of exercises, studios, and large assignments.

+Steps to see student overview
+1. Login to repl.it
+1. Go to the classroom dashboard in repl.it classroom
+1. Scroll down to *Student Overview*
+1. Search for your students
+  * Use browser search: Command+F for Mac, Ctrl+F for windows
+1. Hover over assignment # to see assignment name
+1. Click on assignment to be taken to that students work

+TODO: screenshot of overview table

 # Feedback